nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/implementing-documentation-items.md

 {{! multiexcerpt name='check-jsf-ui-dependency'}}

-Make sure the Nuxeo JSF UI target package is checked in your project's [Application Dependencies]({{page page='application-dependencies'}}) to get all the needed features in Nuxeo Studio.
+Make sure the Nuxeo JSF UI target package is checked in your project's [Application Definition]({{page space='studio' page='application-definition'}}) to get all the needed features in Nuxeo Studio.

 {{! /multiexcerpt}}